SYNOPSIS

 URI Format

-This transport uses URIs using the scheme tcp://
+This transport uses URIs using the scheme tcp://, followed by

 an IP address or hostname, followed by a colon and finally a